 Are there some bad people in Ethiopia who just want your money?
 Sure there are.
 There are bad people everywhere.
 But most people are just average, complex people with day to day ups and downs, just like you and me.

 What if I put my child’s mother in danger because she was an unwed mother or she is remarried and her husband doesn’t know about her adopted child?
 To be honest, we have rarely heard of this situation occurring, though people worry a lot about it.
 That is not to say it couldn’t happen.
-Because of this, it is extremely important to use an experienced searcher/tracer you trust who will contact your child’s family discreetly.
+Because of this, it is extremely important to use an experienced searcher you trust who will contact your child’s family discreetly.
 Tell them your fears for the mother’s safety and make sure they will act in her best interest.
+In fact, use us!
+We are very experienced and trustworthy.

 What if I find out my adoption was unethical?
 Unfortunately, this happens.
 If this is the case, it is even more important to have contact so you can figure out what happened.
 It is upsetting and you will lose sleep over it.
 But you will know.
 And your child’s family will finally have some peace knowing what happened to their child.
 It is an incredible gift you can give.

 What if they want our child back?
 Adoption is a legal procedure that makes adoptive parents the sole legal parents of a child.
 There is virtually no way for birth family to get a child back.
 In cases where an unethical adoption occurred and adoptive parents have wanted to assist the child in returning to her family, it has been a legal quagmire and extremely difficult to accomplish.

 My child doesn’t think about her birth family.
 Adopted children may feel uncomfortable talking with their adoptive parents about their birth parents.
 They may fear hurting feelings or causing anxiety.
 Bringing up the subject may make an adoptee feel disloyal to the family raising them.
 Whether they talk about it or not, it is guaranteed they think about them.